Business

 There is a small-business angle too.
 Shopkeepers and entrepreneurs often use these clubs to stock up at volume prices, which could pull some wholesale demand away from traditional suppliers.

 The company frames the challenge as partly educational.
-Executives say that in markets where the club model is unfamiliar, the first task is explaining why an annual fee can still leave a shopper better off through lower unit prices.
+Executives say that in markets where the club model is unfamiliar, the first task is explaining how an annual fee can still leave a shopper better off through lower unit prices.

 The financial backdrop is solid.
-PriceSmart reported annual sales of nearly five billion dollars in its 2024 fiscal year, and its most recent quarter showed continued growth in both sales and membership numbers.
+PriceSmart reported annual sales of nearly five billion dollars in its 2024 fiscal year, and its most recent quarter showed continued growth in sales and membership numbers.

 What is PriceSmart Chile?